cortexproject/cortex/docs/operations/query-tee.md

 `query-tee` supports acting as a transparent proxy for requests to routes not matching any of the documented API endpoints above.
 When enabled, those requests are passed on to just the configured preferred backend.
-To activate this feature it requires setting `-proxy.passthrough-non-registered-routes` flag to `true` and configuring a preferred backend.
+To activate this feature it requires setting `-proxy.passthrough-non-registered-routes=true` flag and configuring a preferred backend.

 ### Authentication